Rainbow-Dreamer/Ideal-Piano/User Manuals/English/User Instructions (Read me first!).md

 With loopMIDI you can also play the project in the DAW and at the same time Ideal Piano can demonstrate the current notes and chords, you just need to set the MIDI out port of the DAW and the MIDI out port of the source to the same number, which corresponds to the new MIDI port you created in loopMIDI.

-For example, if loopMIDI creates a new MIDI port called MIDI port A, then in the MIDI settings of the DAW, set the port corresponding to MIDI port A to 0, then set the MIDI output port of the audio source to 0 as well, and then set `midi_device_id` in the configuration file of Ideal Piano to the number corresponding to MIDI port A.
+For example, if loopMIDI creates a new MIDI port called MIDI port A, then in the MIDI settings of the DAW, set the port corresponding to MIDI port A to 0, then set the MIDI output port of the audio source to 0 as well, and then set the setting parameter `midi_device_id` to the number corresponding to MIDI port A.

-Save the settings file after each change (or just open change_settings.exe to search for parameters to modify more easily), then reopen Ideal Piano.exe.
 Then click the MIDI keyboard button to enter MIDI keyboard mode, at this time, play the track with the MIDI output port set in the DAW.
 When you play the track with the MIDI output port, you can see that Ideal Piano also follows the same notes in real time.

 For some sources that are set up with MIDI out but still can't pass data to loopMIDI, the solution is also to use MIDI out as a relay station, but this is slightly different from playing with a MIDI keyboard.